-Thankfully there's now a super simple formula that can help you calculate the amount of calories burned while walking a little more accurately, and takes into consideration your height, weight and the pace at which you walk.
+When it comes to weight loss, it's all about calories in versus calories out.
+To lose any weight, you'll need to start burning more calories every day than you consume, and exercise can certainly help with this.
+Thankfully, there's now a super simple formula that can help you calculate the approximate number of calories burned walking a little more accurately.
+And importantly, it takes into consideration your height, weight, and the pace at which you walk.

 How many calories can I burn while walking?

-“If you are climbing hills, walking at a faster pace or using intervals in your walking routine, then you are sure to increase the number of calories you burn," Vikash says.
+You can expect to burn around 100 to 300 calories during a 30-minute walk, according to Dr Vikash Sharma (opens in new tab), a physical therapy specialist.
+"If you are climbing hills, walking at a faster pace, or using intervals in your walking routine, then you are sure to increase the number of calories you burn," he explains, while walking on level ground at a gentler pace will mean you burn fewer calories in the same amount of time.

-In 2016, researchers at the Southern Methodist University analyzed multiple data sets published over the past 50 years and discovered that standard calculations underestimated calorie burn in 97% of cases.
-They also found that your height makes more of a difference than it’s been given credit for.
+The formula for how many calories you'll burn walking was developed by Southern Methodist University (opens in new tab) in 2016 after researchers analyzed multiple data sets published over the last 50 years.
+They discovered that standard calculations underestimated calorie burn in 97% of cases, after figuring out that your height can have more of an impact than previously thought.

-“The taller you are, the less energy it takes to walk a mile,” says Peter Weyand, the study’s co-author, who helped develop the new formula.
-“This means the rate at which you burn calories while walking at the same speed is slower compared with someone who is shorter.”
+“The taller you are, the less energy it takes to walk a mile,” says Peter Weyand (opens in new tab), the study’s co-author, who helped develop the new formula.
+“This means the rate at which you burn calories while walking at the same speed is slower compared with someone shorter.”

 How do I calculate the number of calories burned walking?